Ina Caro: Paris to the Past

 In 2011, Kirkus Reviews describes Paris to the Past: Traveling through French History by Train as "a lovely, fresh take on why we keep going back to France’s gorgeous, well-preserved treasures," and "A nicely organized, reliable companion for touring by train from Paris."
 Charles Solomon of the Los Angeles Times describes Caro as "an unabashedly enthusiastic guide," but "Caro’s accounts of French history sometimes feel spotty," and "Caro tends to repeat points, sometimes nearly verbatim," which "make the book read like a series of collected magazine articles, rather than a unified narrative."
 Publishers Weekly writes, "Almost despite itself, the book is a seductive evocation of the ancien régime: aristocrats were rapacious brutes, Caro allows, but she can’t resist their castles, tastes, and sexual intrigues."
 Jonathan Yardley writes for The Washington Post "Yes, the author’s presence is inevitable in travel writing and in the right author’s hand can be invaluable.
 That is not the case in "Paris to the Past," which not merely natters and babbles but also sees the French past—all too much of which is violent, bloody and autocratic—through rose-tinted glasses."

 Personal life

 Ina Caro lives with her husband in New York.
-They have one child, Chase.
+They have one son and three grandchildren.